Bashirah Fazli

 MAYER is founder of PROGIS, has built up the Apple and Acer market in Austria and started in 1994 the development of PC-based GIS-products.
 He initiated the set-up of an Advanced Technical College for Geoinformatics in Villach.
 Based on his long lasting experience as consultant for ecology, agriculture and forestry –he developed with WinGIS-AGROffice a complete new and integrated GIS based agro/forestry software technology.

-We need to change GIS - from top down to bottom up and vice versa In the seventies before the PC-revolution, the world was dominated by mainframes and dumb terminals.
+In the seventies before the PC-revolution, the world was dominated by mainframes and dumb terminals.
 Someone defined - on top - what others could see.
 The mapping content was dominated by military considerations – also top down oriented.
 Few user-interaction was possible what in many cases is still state of the art in GIS, even today.
 If we do not have a bottom up link of information, the map on top is always history.
 New bottom up GIS systems have to be easy to use, need to support people better that work on the field and give them a better view what are the results of their activities and give them a measurable benefit.
 Better public private models that share activities and responsibilities based on exact plans, controllable implementations and measurable facts have to be implemented.
 This also needs to share power better between top-down and bottom up related organisations.
 PROGIS technology, models and experience in agro-related chain-management show such possibilities, nevertheless much work has to be done and lots of understanding and change is necessary within the stakeholders.

 Jarlath O’Neil-Dunne